Tingting0618/Polynomial_Regression/README.md

 #### 1. Linear Regression Learning Curve

 - Adding new instances to the training set doesn’t make the average error much better.
 A straight line cannot do a good job modeling the data.
-- The data is underfitted.
+- The data is under-fitted.

 ![download](https://user-images.githubusercontent.com/44503223/127774022-8397b42d-2c4e-4d98-9993-c8663bb947d0.png)